guybenyosef/full_interpretation/README.md

 More details are in this [page](raw_data/raw_data_python.md).
 The human full interpretation labels include the following parts:
 ![15](figures/interpretation_data1.png)
-And are represented by a set of contours, points, and bboxes, e.g.,
+represented by a set of contours, points, and bboxes, e.g.,
 ![1](figures/interpretation_data2.png)

 ##### Preprocessed contour data, ready for python experiments: